Yfatou/amazonCustomer/README.md

         ![](purchase.gif)

     *  __To use it as a manager__
-        type : **"node bamazonManager.js"** in your command line and a menu with alist of actions will be displayed.
+        type : **"node bamazonManager.js"** in your command line and a menu with a list of actions will be displayed.
 You can choose to:
         - View the products for Sale : all the products currently available will be displayed with their unique id, their name, their price and their quantity
         - View low inventory: all the products with a stock lower than 5 will be displayed
         - Add to inventory: will allow the manager to add more of any item currently in stock
         - Add new product: will allow the manager to add a new product

     ![](manager1.gif)

     ![](manager2.gif)